ccao-data/model-res-avm/analyses/new_feature/README.md

 2. If there is no comparable runs:

-    -   Update `params.yaml` and the parms of with the added variable for the new feature.
+    -   Update `params.yaml` and the params of with the added variable for the new feature.

     -   Run `dvc ingest unfreeze` in terminal.

     -   Run the ingest stage with `dvc repro -f ingest` in terminal.

 3. If you push the commit to github, you can run the model through github actions with SHAP values and upload to S3 enabled.
 COMPs and cross-validation are not required.
-Otherwise, modify `params.yml` to make sure SHAP values and Upload are enabled and run `dvc repro train -f` in a `tmux` terminal.
+Otherwise, modify `params.yml` to make sure SHAP values and Upload are enabled and run `dvc repro upload -f` in a `tmux` terminal.

 4. Create a new folder with the new feature and an ascending numeric value (`feature_name_000x)`.

-5. Update the `params` of `new-feature-template` with the correct run_ids for the comparison run and the new run as well as the .
+5. Update the `params` of `new-feature-template` with the correct run_ids for the comparison run and the new run.

-6. Run the report, review the results, and move the html file into the corresponding folder .
+6. Run the report, review the results, and move the html file into the corresponding folder.

-7. Write a summary of the results in the README.md file of the new feature folder.